 - Used straight and parodied various times in The Simpsons.
 A common parody is to have one of the heads have nothing to do with the topic at hand or be completely different to what the person actually said.

-- A particularly neat little parody/subversion was when Homer, after eating too many spicy chiles, had a vision of a coyote telling him to find his soulmate.
-After a lot of fruitless searching, Homer began to get discouraged, and the coyote reappeared:
+- A particularly neat little parody is when Homer eats too many spicy chiles and has a vision of a coyote (voiced by Johnny Cash) telling him to find his soulmate.
+After a lot of fruitless searching, Homer gets discouraged and the coyote speaks to him again: